Bewerken

 NSG_DMZ Outbound Any Service Tag/Internet Custom (80/Any) Deny 100 DenyInternetOutbound Anything except HTTPS to internet is blocked.

-After you've entered the values for each new rule, select Add and proceed to the next until two new security rules are added for each NSG.
+6. After you finish entering the values for each new rule, select Add and proceed to the next until two new security rules are added for each NSG.

-After configuration, the NSG pages look like this example:
+After configuration, the NSG pages should look like the following screenshot:

 Screenshot showing your NSGs after you added security rules.